kimiarezaei/Custom-CNN-ViT-and-CNN-trained-on-Seizure-Spectrogram-Image-Detection/README.md

 # Seizure Spectrogram Classification with CNN and CNN-ViT

 This repository contains the code used in my published project on seizure detection from spectrogram images.
-It includes two experimental pipelines:
+It includes two experimental pipelines(adaptable for other image classification tasks):
-While designed for ECG data, the models are **fully adaptable for other image classification tasks**, making them reusable beyond this project.

 - a custom convolutional neural network (CNN)
 - a hybrid CNN-Vision Transformer (CNN-ViT) model

-The project was trained and evaluated on private clinical data that cannot be shared because of data privacy restrictions.
-For that reason, the repository contains the full training and evaluation code, configuration files, and experiment structure, but not the raw dataset or trained weights.
+The project was trained and evaluated on private clinical data, therefor, dataset and trained model cannot be shared due to data privacy restrictions.
 All results and detailed information are available in my paper "Investigating the Applicability of ECG Signals for Neonatal Seizure Detection Using ECG Spectrograms and CNN-ViT" which was presented at the Biosignals conference, 2026.
 >Available at: https://www.scitepress.org/Papers/2026/143263/143263.pdf